MattKim97/LeetCode/Interview/interview-prep-questions.md

     * When used in event handlers, this refers to the element that triggered the event.
     * You can explicitly set the value of this using call(), apply(), or bind().
 * Can you pass a function as an argument to another function?
-    * yes in JS and many other programming languages, you can pass a function as an argument to another function, functions in JS are first-class objects, meaning they are treated like any other value, passed as arguments, returned from other functions, and can be stored in variables, commonly used in callbacks
+    * Yes, in JS and many other programming languages, you can pass a function as an argument to another function, functions in JS are first-class objects, meaning they are treated like any other value, passed as arguments, returned from other functions, and can be stored in variables, commonly used in callbacks
 * In JavaScript, what is the difference between null and undefined?\
     * undefined is a primitive type, represents a variables that has been declared but not yet assigned a value
     * null is also a primitive type, but denotes nothing or empty, represents itself as a special value of nothingness